Philadelphia Flyers: Legion of Doom (1994–1997)

 Lindros eclipsed the 100-point mark for the first time in 1995–96, gathering 115 points, and LeClair scored 51 goals, as the Flyers repeated as Atlantic Division champs and clinched the top seed in the East.
 Facing the eighth-seeded Tampa Bay Lightning, the Flyers dropped two of the first three games.
 They rallied by winning three straight games to win the series.
-After taking two of the first three games against the Florida Panthers in the second round, the Flyers were defeated in overtime in Game 4 and double-overtime in Game 5.
-An upstart Florida club with stellar goaltending from John Vanbiesbrouck ended the Flyers' season in Game 6.
+After taking two of the first three games against the Florida Panthers in the second round, the Flyers were defeated in overtime in game four and double-overtime in game five.
+An upstart Florida club with stellar goaltending from John Vanbiesbrouck ended the Flyers' season in game six.

 The Flyers said goodbye to the Spectrum and prepared to open a new arena – the CoreStates Center – for the next season.
 The 1996–97 season started off slowly, as Lindros missed 30 games, but LeClair still managed to score 50 goals for the second consecutive year, while the mid-season acquisition of defenseman Paul Coffey gave the Flyers a veteran presence.
-Despite finishing just one point shy of a third straight Atlantic Division title, the Flyers blitzed their way through the first three rounds of the playoffs, dominating Pittsburgh, Buffalo and the Rangers all in five games apiece to win the Eastern Conference championship, and clinch a berth in the Stanley Cup Finals for the first time since 1986–87.
+Despite finishing just one point shy of a third straight Atlantic Division title, the Flyers blitzed their way through the first three rounds of the playoffs, dominating Pittsburgh, Buffalo and the Rangers all in five games apiece to win the Eastern Conference championship, and clinch a berth in the Stanley Cup Final for the first time since 1986–87.
 Despite having home-ice advantage, the Flyers were swept in four-straight games by the Detroit Red Wings.
-The goaltending tandem of Hextall and Garth Snow fared poorly in the Finals, as both conceded soft goals, and Murray's strategy of alternating starters in goal was criticized.
-After Game 3 which was a 6–1 loss, Murray blasted his team in a closed-door meeting and then described to the media that the Flyers were in a "choking situation", a remark which angered his players and likely cost Murray his job, as his contract was not renewed.
+The goaltending tandem of Hextall and Garth Snow fared poorly in the Cup Final, as both conceded soft goals, and Murray's strategy of alternating starters in goal was criticized.
+After game three, which was a 6–1 loss, Murray blasted his team in a closed-door meeting and then described to the media that the Flyers were in a "choking situation", a remark which angered his players and likely cost Murray his job, as his contract was not renewed.
 In July, Mikael Renberg was traded to the Tampa Bay Lightning, in exchange for Chris Gratton, thus splitting up the famed Legion of Doom line.
-The trio of Lindros, LeClair and Renberg scored a combined total of 666 points in 547 regular-season games.
+The trio of Lindros, LeClair and Renberg scored a combined total of 666 points in 547 regular season games.

 The man picked to replace Murray as coach, Wayne Cashman, was deemed ill-suited for the job as the Flyers played inconsistently throughout the 1997–98 season.
 With 21 games to go in the season, Roger Neilson took over as coach while Cashman was retained as an assistant.
 John LeClair was able to score at least 50 goals for the third consecutive year (netting 51), the first time for an American-born player, and goaltender Sean Burke was acquired at the trade deadline.
 Burke proved ineffective in net, as the Flyers were eliminated in the first round by Buffalo in five games.